hazelcast/hazelcast-csharp-client/doc/dev/doc/sql.md

 Using LINQ over `IAsyncEnumerable` requires installing separate [System.Linq.Async](https://www.nuget.org/packages/System.Linq.Async) package.

 Note, that invoking any of these methods after enumeration has started will throw `InvalidOperationException`.
-Reusing obtained `IAsyncEnumerable<>` or `IEnumerable<>` instances does not restart enumeration and can lead to unpredictable results.
+Reusing obtained `IAsyncEnumerable<>` instance does not restart enumeration and can lead to unpredictable results.

 ### Disposing or cancelling the query